svalinn/DAGMC/doc/contribute/devtheory.rst

 OBB.
 For the the rest of this section, facets will be represented by a line with a 2D OBB.

-IMAGE NEEDED HERE
+..  image:: 3d-obb.svg
+    :height: 300
+    :width:  600
+    :alt:    Image of a 3-D Oriented Bounding Box (OBB) around a facet

 OBB Tree Construction
 ---------------------

 First, the OBB tree for each surface is built.
-This is built top down where the top level is an OBB that contains all surface’s facets.
+This is built top down where the top level is an OBB that contains all the surface’s facets.
 Then the set of facets is split roughly in half and two new OBBs form around each of the new sets.
 This continues until each of the OBBs the level contains a single facet.
 A 2D example is given below where a single surface has been faceted and the orresponding OBB tree is created.

-IMAGE NEEDED HERE
+..  image:: red-tree.svg
+    :height: 300
+    :width:  600
+    :alt:    Image of OBB tree structure for a surface

 After OBB trees have been created for each surface in a geometry, they are joined together to create a complete OBB tree for a volume.
 See the example below where the green, red, and blue surfaces make up a volume.

-IMAGE NEEDED HERE
+..  image:: vol-obb-tree.svg
+    :height: 400
+    :width:  600
+    :alt:    Image of OBB tree structure for a volume

 Implicit Complement
 ~~~~~~~~~~~~~~~~~~~